justinmk/guh.nvim/README.md

 Work with GitHub PRs in Neovim.
 Wraps the GitHub `gh` CLI with a minimalist yet effective workflow.

+Guh is ~2k lines of code, leveraging builtin Nvim mechanisms such as diagnostics and 'scrollbind' buffers, and otherwise delegating to the `gh` CLI.

 ## Usage

 Run `:Guh` to see status.